 But the disaster could not take away one thing: Muñoz’s entrepreneurial spirit — something he says he picked up as a small boy.
-With a cash grant from the Ecuadorian Red Cross, he built a shop using tarpaulins and canes, where he sells takeout food at night.
+With a Money in physical form such as banknotes and coins.
+More grant from the Ecuadorian Red Cross, he built a shop using tarpaulins and canes, where he sells takeout food at night.
 Muñoz also managed to fix one of his sewing machines to repair clothes for people who live nearby.

 Back in business, Muñoz feels optimistic.
 “Our suffering is over, now it’s time to stand up with our heads held high and take back what the earthquake has stolen from us,” he says.

 This is exactly the kind of result that proponents of cash transfer programming say a carefully planned injection of money can have — empowering recipients to address their needs in the most efficient and dignified way possible.